-$\begin{cases} \textit{Upstream manufacturer if } i = 1 \\ \textit{Downstream retailer if } i = 2 \end{cases}$
+{Upstream manufacturer if i = 1} Downstream retailer if i = 2

-3.2 Contracting choices (Quantity forcing)
+3.2 Contracting choices (Quantity fixing)

-By assuming bilateral and joint-profit maximizing contracts, we eliminate the incentives for firms to vertically integrate in the chains by the means of quantity forcing.
+By assuming bilateral and joint-profit maximizing contracts, we eliminate the incentives for firms to vertically integrate in the chains by the means of quantity fixing.
 In line with Bernard and Dhingra (2015), the model offered by this paper embeds the bilateral and joint-contracting choices developed by Hart and Tirole (1990) into the sequential production framework to resolve the problems of double marginalization and lower joint-profitability caused by the bilateral monopoly market structure of the chain.

-This forcing quantity is imposed at the level is tantamount to which a vertically-integrated firm in the chain would set to maximize the joint-profits.
-Through the quantity forcing, each of these 2 firms could not reduce their respective output for the purpose of marginalizing.
+This fixing quantity is imposed at the level is tantamount to which a vertically-integrated firm in the chain would set to maximize the joint-profits.
+Through the quantity fixing, each of these 2 firms could not reduce their respective output for the purpose of marginalizing.
 This leads to the first assumption for this model: